Millennium Force: Reception

-Millennium Force has one of the longest lines in the park, with passengers waiting over four hours when the ride debuted.
+Millennium Force often has one of the longest lines in the park, with passengers waiting over four hours when the ride debuted.
 The ride received positive reactions from visitors, many of whom said it was smooth and very comfortable.
 Others said, "It'll scare the daylights out of you".
 In its first six years of operation, Millennium Force had over 10 million riders.
 By August 2012, Millennium had given more than 21 million rides.
 Several television shows, including the Travel Channel's Extreme Terror Rides, Bert the Conqueror, Off Limits, the Discovery Channel's Extreme Rides, and the National Geographic Channel's Super Coasters have featured Millennium Force.
 Out of over 500 roller coasters that Werner Stengel has engineered, he stated that Millennium Force is his favorite.
 Robb Alvey, a notable roller coaster enthusiast, called it a "milestone in roller coaster history".

 Rankings

-Millennium Force has consistently ranked high in various polls and has won numerous awards.
+Millennium Force has regularly ranked highly in various polls and has won multiple awards.
 Millennium Force and Superman the Ride (formerly Bizarro) at Six Flags New England held the top two places in the Golden Ticket Awards from 2001 to 2015, and Millennium has continued to rank among the top six steel roller coasters since then.
 In the Travel Channel's Insane Coaster Wars, Millennium Force was voted the "fan favorite" in the Extreme Heights and The Top 10 categories.
 In 2013, Time ranked Millennium Force as the top roller coaster in the United States.